-- The BLUETOOTH function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer.
-Connecting multiple BLUETOOTH devices to your computer may cause channel congestion, resulting in poor performance of the devices.
-This is normal with BLUETOOTH technology and does not indicate a malfunction.
-High-speed communications between your computer and BLUETOOTH devices are available when they are compliant with BLUETOOTH high speed technology.
-For the high-speed communications, enable both the wireless LAN and BLUETOOTH functions on the computer. - See the specifications to find out about the configuration of your computer.
+- □ The BLUETOOTH function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer. - □ Connecting multiple BLUETOOTH devices to your computer may cause channel congestion, resulting in poor performance of the devices.
+This is normal with BLUETOOTH technology and does not indicate a malfunction. - □ High-speed communications between your computer and BLUETOOTH devices are available when they are compliant with BLUETOOTH Core Specification Version 3.0 + HS.
+For the high-speed communications, enable both the wireless LAN and BLUETOOTH functions on the computer.